Tutorial: Load test your app before release

 Move the web performance test to the list of tests to run.

-When you run cloud-based load tests using your VSTS account, you can run those tests and generate load in an Azure datacenter that's closer to your users.
+When you run cloud-based load tests using Azure DevOps, you can run those tests and generate load in an Azure datacenter that's closer to your users.
 That way, you reduce latency and simulate local conditions.
 Select the location where you want to run your load test.

 After you finish the wizard, the web performance test is added to the load test and appears in the load test editor.

 You can run your load test locally, or you can run it in the cloud using Azure DevOps.
 All you need is an Azure DevOps subscription.
 If you run the load test in the cloud, you can generate more load without setting up test controllers and test agents.
 To learn how easy it is to use Cloud-based Load Testing to run your load tests, go here.

 Follow these steps to run your load test on your local machine.

 While the test runs, you discover that the shopping cart page response time exceeds the value you set.

 Add an analysis note to track the issue.

 After the load test is finished, the summary is displayed.